aws-samples/aws-lex-web-ui/src/website/README.md

 the chatbot UI as an iframe and the API used to send data between the parent page and the iframe.

-## Adding the ChatBot UI to your Website
+## Adding the ChatBot UI to your Website as an Iframe
 This directory contains a sample JavaScript loader ([chatbot-ui-iframe-loader.js](chatbot-ui-iframe-loader.js)) and CSS file